DataCanvasIO/YLearn/docs/en_US/source/sub/api.rst

     * - Class Name
       - Description
+    * - :py:class:`GRForest`
+      - A highly flexible nonparametric estimator (Generalized Random Forest, GRF) model which supports both discrete and continuous treatment.
+The unconfoundedness condition is required.
+    * - :py:class:`CausalForest`
+      - A generalized random forest combined with the local centering technique (i.e. double machine learning framework).
+The unconfoundedness condition is required.
+    * - :py:class:`CTCausalForest`
+      - A causal forest as an ensemble of a bunch of :py:class:`CausalTree`.
+Similar to the :py:class:`CausalTree`, the treatment should be binary.
+The unconfoundedness condition is required.
     * - :py:class:`ApproxBound`
       - A model used for estimating the upper and lower bounds of the causal effects.
 This model does not need the unconfoundedness condition.
     * - :py:class:`CausalTree`